Punktum-dk/epp-service-specification/README.md

 The user type will result in context-specific interpretation of the following fields:

 - EAN - this number is only supported for user types: `company`, `public_organization` and `association`.
 It is only mandatory for `public_organization` and optional for `company` and `association`.
-[EAN][EAN description] is used by the public sector in Denmark for electronic invoicing, private companies can also be assigned [EAN], but this it not so widespread at this time.
+[EAN][EAN] is used by the public sector in Denmark for electronic invoicing, private companies can also be assigned [EAN], but this it not so widespread at this time.
 EAN is required by law for public sector organizations, so this field has to be completed and it has to validate for this type.
 - CVR - (VAT number) this is only supported for user types: `company`, `public_organization` and `association`.
 The number is **required** for handling VAT correctly, The rules for indication of the field is specified in the table below.
 - p-number - (production unit number) this is only supported for user types: `company`, `public_organization` and `association`.
 The number is used for handling validation correctly and it relates to the CVR (Vat number field) the field is optional.

-This field is validated on the server side, it is however recommended to perform a check contact on the requested contact-id prior to the [create domain](#create-domain) request if a contact-id is already known from a contact create or previous domain creation.
+This field is validated on the server side, it is however recommended to perform a [check contact](#check-contact) on the requested contact-id prior to the [create domain](#create-domain) request if a contact-id is already known from a contact create or previous domain creation/application.

 The `contact-id` field is auto-generated and assigned by DK Hostmaster.
-EPP do however open for providing a contact-id in the context of the create contact command, this is not supported by DK Hostmaster at this point.
+EPP do however open for providing a contact-id in the context of the create contact command, this is not supported by DK Hostmaster at this point, see also: [Implementation Limitations](#implementation-limitations).

 <a id="cvr--vat-number-indication"></a>
 ##### CVR / Vat Number Indication